vidhuappalaraju/tumblr_feed/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] Just added a launch image and app icon to make the application look cleaner

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Adjusting the size of the imageView.
-I kind of just did trial and error to make the imageviews look okay in a sequence but I was wondeirng if there was a better way to go about doing this.
+I kind of just did trial and error to make the imageviews look okay in a sequence but I was wondering if there was a better way to go about doing this.
-2.
+2. While I was generating the app icon sizes, I want to know if there is an easier way to do this.

 ## Video Walkthrough